danielabar/meblog/src/markdown/securing-routes-on-heroku-with-rails-route-constraints.md

   - "Rails CORS Middleware For Multiple Resources"
 ---

-At work, we needed to expand admin access.
-What had been a small group of developers accessing the admin panel was becoming unworkable as customer support demand grew.
-We were onboarding the entire Customer Success team, adding new admin features, and generally making the admin a more central part of daily operations.
+At work, we have a Rails app with an admin area used for handling customer requests — things like account adjustments, refunds, and data corrections.
+For a long time, only a handful of staff had access, which worked fine when request volume was low.
+But as the customer base grew, so did the volume of support requests.
+It was getting overwhelming for the small number of people to handle alongside their regular work.
+The team decided to create a dedicated Customer Support role in the app and open admin access to the entire Customer Success team.

-More people with admin access means more credentials floating around, which means a bigger attack surface.
-We decided to require VPN to access any `/admin` route — even with valid credentials, you can't reach admin from outside the corporate network.
+That solved the capacity problem, but it also meant a much larger group of people with admin credentials — a bigger attack surface should any credentials leak.
+We decided to require VPN to access any `/admin` route.
+Even with valid credentials, you can't reach admin from outside the corporate network.
 Our app runs on Heroku.
 Heroku's router is fully managed — there's no way to add firewall rules, IP filters, or WAF rules at the load balancer level.
-Every HTTP request that hits your app's public URL gets forwarded to a dyno, so your application code is your firewall.
+Every HTTP request that hits the app's public URL gets forwarded to a dyno, so the application code is essentially also the firewall.

 <aside class="markdown-aside">
-Heroku <a href="https://devcenter.heroku.com/articles/private-spaces-trusted-ip-ranges">Private Spaces</a> do offer infrastructure-level IP filtering via "trusted IP ranges," but it applies to all traffic for the entire Space — you can't restrict specific routes.
+Heroku <a class="markdown-link" href="https://devcenter.heroku.com/articles/private-spaces-trusted-ip-ranges">Private Spaces</a> do offer infrastructure-level IP filtering via "trusted IP ranges," but it applies to all traffic for the entire Space — you can't restrict specific routes.
 The cost also starts at ~$1,000/month, which is overkill for restricting a handful of admin routes, especially for a small to mid size company.
 </aside>

 So we decided to implement the restriction in application code.
 This post walks through the solution.

 **Prerequisite: Static VPN IP Addresses**

 Before diving into the implementation, one important prerequisite: this approach requires your company's VPN to route traffic through a stable list of known egress IP addresses.
-If your VPN assigns dynamic or rotating egress IPs, you'd need a different strategy entirely.
+If your VPN assigns dynamic or rotating egress IPs, you'd need a different strategy.

 ## Rails Advanced Route Constraints